 Cat 2 – AF, irregular Sequence or poor data quality

-Coala has detected unexplained irregularities which may be Atrial Fibrillation (AF) or paroxysmal AF with or without P waves.
+Coala has detected unexplained irregularities which may be Atrial Fibrillation (AF) or paroxysmal AF without P waves.

 Coala indicates what may be signs of AF.
 However, the result may be due to poor recording quality, so you should always make an extra measurement in a relaxed mode to verify the result.